Written by Angel Campa, Founder

 The Verdict

-For CRE professionals who need commercial lease data, V7 Go requires rebuilding from scratch what Lextract has already built: the field schema, the extraction logic, the red flag rules, the confidence scoring framework.
+For CRE professionals, V7 Go requires rebuilding from scratch what Lextract has already built: the field schema, the extraction logic, the red flag rules, the confidence scoring framework.
 That is months of engineering time before the first lease is processed.
-Lextract is operational in 3 minutes for $20.
-Unless your requirements genuinely exceed Lextract's 126 fields, the flexibility of a general-purpose platform is complexity you are paying for but do not need.
+Lextract is operational in minutes for $15.
+Unless your requirements genuinely exceed Lextract's 126 fields and you have a dedicated engineering team, the flexibility of a general-purpose platform is complexity you are paying for but do not need.

 Why Teams Choose Lextract